Software-Research-Lab/inference-root-derivative-noun/README.md

   <sub>input: war\
   output: probably war is love, confirm if my hypothesis is true\
   input: no\
   output: Sometimes things are not clear for me enough, I can incorrectly assess the meaning with opposite and wrong definitions, not corresponding to the truth.
 To fix this error, you should teach me the true value of the subjects to make me know what it means.
-That’s why you have to teach me right<sub>
+That’s why you have to teach me right.<sub>

 The preponderance of the incorrect answer accounts for the greater or equal number of connections with root key value from whole memory analysis.
 In the case of the program, it is easy to balance this error with adding new keys, as for particular values, also for interrelated oppositions scales.

  ## Lab